Is maca safe during pregnancy?

 A German doctor released his own article with claims that there is evidence that taking maca during pregnancy can prevent miscarriage.
 He also claims that conception is impossible past 12,000 feet of altitude due to sterility.
 And low libido in both men and women.

 The doctor includes a folktale that illustrates the Spaniards who came to the Andes long ago.
 They noticed lower libido in their animals who were not reproducing to what was expected.

-Does this mean using maca will increase your estrogen levels while pregnant?
+Does this mean using maca will increase your estrogen levels while pregnant or boost fertility?
 And is that a good thing?

-We don’t know.
+We don’t know the risk of consuming maca while pregnant.
 Since there is no sound scientific evidence of maca consumption during pregnancy.
 Most professionals caution against starting this.
 Or any, herbal supplement while pregnant.